 If this bit interests you, check out Flicker for some of the trippiest concepts surrounding brain frequencies, perception, glutamate, and hallucinogenic experiences.
 It is my personal favorite post yet due to its interactive-ness.

 Since dynorphin accumulation appears to play a role in this dynamic, I couldn’t help but wonder if we should expect decreased 5HT2a functioning in Alzheimer’s due to the fact that 5HT2a agonists have been shown to attenuate dynorphin’s mechanisms.
 This is in fact the case: Alzheimer’s patients have decreased 5HT2a density.
 Beta-amyloid injections were found to decrease 5HT2a receptor levels in the hippocampus.
 In past posts I’ve suggested that psychedelics may have the potential to boost cognition, especially in those with trauma or prior stress, or even treat schizophrenia by attenuating dynamic loops associated with dynorphin, dopamine, and glutamate.
 One study found that reduced 5HT2a receptor binding is associated with cognitive impairment.
-It’s worth noting that schizophrenics also seem to have high beta-amyloid.
 Since psychedelics are explored to treat trauma and dynorphin plays a major role in PTSD/general stress, it also makes sense that those who experience earlier life traumas are more likely to experience cognitive decline or Alzheimer’s later in life.
 A study from 2013 found exactly this, early life trauma increases risk of cognitive decline and Alzheimer’s later in life.